abhishek-kumar-code/Redfish_Public/Specification.md

 In the above example, the `Redfish.Uris` annotation describes a single URI pattern.
 This definition means the client can expect to find the `ManagerAccount` resource at the URI `/redfish/v1/AccountService/Accounts/{ManagerAccountId}`, if the resource is implemented by the service.

-Items between the the `{` and `}` characters are treated as identifiers within the URI for given instances of a Redfish resource.
+Items between the `{` and `}` characters are treated as identifiers within the URI for given instances of a Redfish resource.
 Clients interpret this as a string to be replaced in order to access a given resource.
 A URI pattern may contain multiple identifier terms to support multiple levels of nested Resource Collections.
-The identifier term in the URI pattern shall match the "Id" string property for the corresponding Redfish resource.
+The identifier term in the URI pattern shall match the "Id" string property for the corresponding Redfish resource, or the "MemberId" string property for the corresponding object within a Redfish resource.
+Using the above example, "{ManagerAccountId}" would be replaced by the "Id" property of the corresponding ManagerAccount resource.
+If the "Id" property for a given ManagerAccount resource is "John", then the full URI for that resource would be "/redfish/v1/AccountService/Accounts/John".

 All Redfish Resources and Redfish Resource Collections shall be annotated with `Redfish.Uris`.